 Don’t forget about snow tubing at Snow Summit’s Grizzly Ridge.
 This all adds up to a day of laughing at boredom.

 - Look for a section of the ski area that’s a bit off the beaten path, particularly if you can handle most terrain.
 Look for a back bowl in the West or a tough intermediate bump run.
 If you stay a few days, you’ll see how the crowds disperse.

 - Ski through lunch.
-East early or late, but when the chow bell rings, lots of resorts clear out to the base lodge or other restaurants and you can bag a bunch of additional runs.
+Eat early or late, but when noon hits, lots of resorts clear out to the base lodge or other restaurants.
+This means that you can bag a bunch of additional runs.

 - Get early access, or as some resorts call it, “First Tracks.”
 Many ski areas let you get on the slopes early while the corduroy or powder is fresh.
-Be sure to check.
+Check ski resort websites for details.